4elta/recon/README.md

   -l, --language code   language of the analysis (default: 'en') -f, --format code     format of the analysis (choices: ['csv', 'json',
                         'md']; default: 'md')
-  --template path       path to the Jinja2 template for the analysis; this
+  -t, --template path   path to the Jinja2 template for the analysis; this
                         option overrides '-f/--format'
   -o, --output path     path to the directory where the analysis result(s)
                         will be saved